J-Gann/medical-rag-chatbot/DOCUMENTATION.md

 - quantitative or qualitative

 ### Experimental Details
 We used the follwing prompts to generate the QA's in Chat-GPT.
+Forthermore we set the retrieval score threshold to 0.4.
+This means that we dont provide the user not source linke if the retrieval score is less than 0.4.

 1. Generation of PubMed related QA's